[Lesson 16] << [Contents] >> [Lesson 18]

 In this lesson, we shall learn how to create a Function in Visual Basic 2015.
 A function is similar to a sub procedure but there is one major difference, a function returns a value whilst a sub procedure does not.In Visual Basic 2015, there are two types of functions, the built-in functions and the functions created by the programmers.
 We have indeed learned some built-in functions that are used to manipulate strings in Lesson 12.
 Functions created by the programmer are also known as user-defined functions.

 17.1 Creating User-Defined Functions

-To create a user- define function in Visual Basic 2015, you can use the following syntaxes:
+To create a user- defined function in Visual Basic 2015, you can use the following syntaxes:

 Public Function functionName (Argument As dataType,……….)
 As dataType

 Private Function functionName (Argument As dataType,……….)
 As dataType